 RT: What does this opportunity mean to you?
 Does it mean more because you’re from Leeds?

-PABH: (James) It means a lot in the sense that we'll be playing the same festival bills as some of the biggest bands in the world but the Leeds show will really pluck a few heart strings for me, as it all about Leeds, innit!?
-(Lee) I went to Reading for seven or eight years in a row from the age of 15 (I'm from the South originally).
-It's such a massive event in British music and when you're a teenager you dream about playing it.
+PABH: (James) It means a lot in the sense that we’ll be playing the same festival bills as some of the biggest bands in the world but the Leeds show will really clutch a few heart strings for me as it all about Leeds innit.
+(Lee) I went to Reading for seven or eight years in a row from the age of 15 (I’m from the south originally).
+It’s such a massive event in British music and when you’re a teenager you dream about playing it.
 Actually doing that will be mindblowing!